The trend of businesses migrating their workloads to the cloud, is expected to reach 94% by the end of 2023.

 An experienced IT solutions and services company can bring invaluable insights and best practices to your cloud migration strategy.
 Pick a cloud consulting company with a diversified portfolio and managerial and technical expertise.
 Your cloud supplier must understand all the aspects of your cloud migration, including cost, tools, compliance, security, governance, and cloud-skill requirements.

 Step #4: Prepare Your Staff and Existing IT Infrastructure

 Training is essential for allowing employees to better adapt to new ways of doing things and facilitating a smoother transition to cloud-based systems.
 You can improve clarity and openness by defining roles, responsibilities, and reporting and management standards.

-It is also critical to prepare the existing IT infrastructure by optimizing the network connection, organizing resources, managing access, and building compliance, governance, and security system.
+Preparing the existing IT infrastructure by optimizing the network connection, organizing resources, managing access, and building compliance, governance, and security system is also critical.

 Step #5: Use Automated Tools and Managed Services

 Identifying repeating patterns is one of the most efficient strategies to transfer to the cloud.
 Automation speeds up the process, frees employees' time to focus on other essential activities, and decreases downtime.

 Step #6: Track and Monitor the Migration Process